Siteimprove/alfa-act-r/README.md

 This repository runs Alfa against the official test cases from ACT Rules and WCAG 2 test rules.

-Because the ACT-R Community Group is in the process of moving its website from self-hosted (`"act-r"`) to the WAI website (`"wai"`), we currently track two sets of test cases.
+Because the ACT-R Community Group is in the process of moving its website from self-hosted (`"act-r"`) to the W3C website (`"w3c"`), we currently track two sets of test cases.

 ## Installation